BroadbandForum/data-model-template/specification/index.md

 #### Reference Path Names

-Some description templates (@sec:description-templates), and all reference facets (@sec:reference-facets), need to specify parameter or object names.
+Some description templates (@sec:description-templates), and all reference facets (@sec:reference-facets), need to specify parameter, command, event or object names.
 It is always possible to specify a full Path Name, but it is frequently necessary or convenient to specify a relative Path Name.
 For example, it might be necessary to reference another parameter in the current object.
 Any